-The following map provides an indication of flooding that could occur during an extreme 1% flood event, formerly referred to as a 1 in 100 year rainfall event.
-A 1% flood means there is a 1% chance a flood this size happening in any given year.
+The map below shows the impact of a 1% flood in the Lilydale area.
+A 1% flood means there is a 1% chance a flood this size could happen in any given year.
 This map is provided as a guide to possible flooding in the area.